payerle/modules/doc/source/cookbook/compiler-etc-dependencies.rst

 .. include:: ../../example/compiler-etc-dependencies/example-sessions/flavours/modules3.2.10/foo-switch.out
     :literal:

-In particular note the final case, wherein we load intel/2019 and foo, getting the version of foo built without MPI.
+In particular note the final case, wherein we load intel/2019 then foo, and get the version of foo built without MPI.
 When we subsequently load openmpi, foo is reloaded to be the openmpi version (this is because the hooks to reload foo are in the ``flavours cleanup`` part of the openmpi modulefile, and foo declared its optional dependency on MPI).